-For Aziph Mustapha, Head of Culture Transformation & Employee Engagement at Celcom Axiata Berhad, empathy was the name of the game in 2020.
+For Aziph Mustapha, Head of Culture Transformation & Employee Engagement at Celcom Axiata Berhad, empathy is the name of the game.
 In our conversation with him on the future of employee engagement, reflections from the past year, the future of HR tech, and more, almost all centered on employee first thinking in a time of crisis.

 As a two time TEDx speaker and as a veteran of both the corporate and startup worlds Aziph is one of the most visible leaders in the Southeast Asian HR community, so we were particularly excited to pick his brain on what the current state of affairs is in the industry.